Affiliate links on SoundGuys may earn us a commission. Learn more.

 83 x 35 x 48 mm (case)

 Sol Republic’s latest earbuds try capturing your attention by quieting the world around you.
-The Sol Republic Amps Air Plus are the company’s first noise cancelling earbuds and roughhouse with the big dogs like Sony and Apple.
+The Sol Republic Amps Air Plus are the company’s first noise canceling earbuds and roughhouse with the big dogs like Sony and Apple.
 No matter your needs, these sweat-resistant earbuds are bound to be a good pick for you.

-Editor’s note: this Sol Republic Amps Air Plus review was updated on March 11, 2021, to address other noise cancelling true wireless earbuds, add a contents menu, and add context to the sound quality section.
+Editor’s note: this Sol Republic Amps Air Plus review was updated on March 11, 2021, to address other noise canceling true wireless earbuds, add a contents menu, and add context to the sound quality section.

 Who should get the Sol Republic Amps Air Plus?